-At the time of platting, the project was integrated into the community and the surrounding natural environment through the street and trail network.
+When the subdivision was platted, the project was integrated into the community and the surrounding natural environment through the street and trail network.
+The surrounding area is partially in a floodplain and existing wetlands have been incorporated into the way the neighborhood has been platted as an integrated asset to the community.